larygwil/cuda-samples-old/3_Imaging/convolutionSeparable/readme.txt

-Sample: convolutionSeparable
+Sample: CUDA Separable Convolution
-Minimum spec: SM 1.0
+Minimum spec: SM 1.1

 This sample implements a separable convolution filter of a 2D signal with a gaussian kernel.